 Allocations Over $20,000

-- Develop, utilize and publish local funding priorities and guidelines
+- Develop, utilize and publish council priorities

 - Gather community input annually